juzt3/kernemul/readme.md

 ## How does it work?

 The functions of multiple kernel drivers are reimplemented.
 When the guest (emulated code) executes them, execution is redirected to the host handlers where the call is processed.
-For drivers, this happens directly.
-For usermode apps, the syscall ID is mapped to the handler and gets handled in the same way.
+For emulated drivers, this redirection happens directly whenever they choose to execute.
+For usermode apps, only syscalls are redirected to the kernel handlers.
+This means that for usermode apps, most DLLs can be loaded and work fine as long as any syscalls it relies on have a matching kernel handler implemented.

 ### Example handler syntax